Learn About Baby Formula Ingredients and Nutrition

 The three main ingredients in baby formula are:

-- Protein
+1. Protein

-- Carbohydrates
+2. Carbohydrates

-- Fats
+3. Fats

-- inborn errors in metabolism,
+• inborn errors in metabolism,

-- other metabolic and/or dietary defects.
+• other metabolic and dietary defects.

-If you want a detailed discussion about the contents in baby formulas, you may try Infant Formulas – A Medical Dictionary.
+If you want a detailed discussion about the contents of baby formulas, you may try Infant Formulas – A Medical Dictionary.
 This resource book is designed for physicians and medical researchers.
 I have not read it, but it would be the place to get more information.

-- It is recommended that you do NOT purchase formulas imported from other countries because they may not adhere to the FDA standards.
+• You should NOT purchase formulas imported from other countries because they may not adhere to the FDA standards.

 Baby Formula Ingredients vs. Breast Milk